tawasta/partner/res_partner_addresses_simple/README.rst

 Simplify partner address management
 ===================================

+Show company addresses and contacts in list instead of cards

 Split partner address types to own fields: contacts and addresses

 The default view will be tree instead of kanban.